These Baked Black Bean Taquitos with Avocado Cream are the perfect party appetizer … or enjoy a few for a tasty Mexican meal!

 A taquito is basically a rolled corn tortilla stuffed with a savory filling and then fried.
 From what I can gather, they were developed in Southern California, although you can get them in Mexico, too.

 You’ll sometimes see taquitos (which translates to small tacos) referred to as tacos dorados (golden tacos), rolled tacos, or flautas (Spanish for flute … pretty, right?) on menus, too.

 To be honest, when I first considered making homemade taquitos, it seemed a little labor intensive.
-But I’m happy to report that these Baked Black Bean Taquitos with Avocado Cream are actually pretty simple and fast to make.
+But I’m happy to report that these Baked Black Bean Taquitos are actually pretty simple and fast to make.